 In 1957, L&N absorbed the popular NC&StL and then in 1982 merged with Seaboard Coast Lines.
 After the merger, they became known as the Seaboard System Railroad which was a part of the CSX Corporation.

 Becoming a Short Line

 Sometime in the 1983, CSX Transportation abandoned the line between Hardin and Paducah, Ky. and removed the tracks.
-The portion from Hardin to Murray was sold to J. Dunagin who operated the Hardin Grain Elevator.
-Dunagin created a short-line railroad from Hardin to Murray known as the J&J Railroad.
+The portion from Hardin to Murray was sold to Jack Dunagin who operated the Hardin Grain Elevator.
+Dunagin created a short-line railroad from Hardin to Murray known as the J&J Railroad, named after his children Jackie and Jay.
 At Murray, J&J connected with KWT Railway just north of present day Highway 80.

 For the next few years, J&J Railroad would irregularly haul grain and agricultural products up and down the line.
 In 1993, J&J Railroad sold the line to Hardin Southern Railroad for the purpose of creating a nostalgic passenger train service along the route.
 HSRR operated the line for over a decade before ceasing operations at the end of 2004.